Chapter 1 : Unspeakable

 James snorted and rubbed his cheek, looking down to his notes he had just taken with Michelle.
 Luckily everything was still legible.
 He licked his fingers and began rubbing his cheek down.
 When he assumed all the ink was gone, he lined up his files and needed paperwork for the day.

-"I don't know," he finally answered.
+“I don't know,” he finally answered.
 He placed one of the stacks in the drawers of his desk, then began to flip through the designated file.
-"You know I would, but I have to make a house call today along with inserting several prophecies into their spheres.
-I'll be working late."
+“You know I would, but I have to make a house-call today, and my list of things I have to take care of within the Department of Mysteries is ever-growing.
+I’ll be working late.”

-It was true; he would be working late, and he did have to go deal with a poor thirteen-year-old girl, Mia Ralstin to which Michelle had just been referring to, who had the experience of giving a prophecy the previous night.
+And what he said was true; he would be working late, and he did have to go deal with a poor thirteen-year-old girl, Mia MacArthur, to whom Michelle had referred to, who had the experience of giving a prophecy the previous night.
 He knew the fear, the confusion the young girl must be feeling.
 James had been there.
 He knew what it was like.
 To feel out of place, to feel different, to not understand yourself.
 He needed to be there for the girl.
+He would be to her who Astrid Sunvison had been to him when he became a seer; he would be her guide.

-"No, Dom.
-I'm sorry," he muttered.
-"I wish I was.
+“No, Dom.
+I'm sorry,” he muttered.
+“I wish I could, but I can’t help some of these things.
 A thirteen-year-old girl needs my help.
-I'll be going to America and back today."
+I'll be going to America and back today.”

 “But James!” she protested.
 “It's my birthday!
 You have to come.
 You've never missed one.”